 Sometimes when a potential client comes to you, they may want a one-off piece of work rather than an ongoing, retained contract.
 This is perfectly understandable from their point of view, particularly if they’ve never worked with you before.
 However, it isn’t ideal for you because, as we’ve discussed, link building can take a bit of time to kick in and start having a noticeable effect.
 So if you get into a contract where you have a one-off piece of work lasting a month, you probably won’t have much time to get going and impress.

 It also doesn’t give you a lot of time to get to know the client’s business and really figure out the best way to approach getting results.
 With such a short time period to work with to get results, it can be tempting to take short cuts, which may mean you won’t be doing what is best for the long term.

 Try to sell a minimum six-month contract if you can but give the client a break clause if they want it.
-This break clause works both ways, which also gives you a way out if things aren’t going well.
+This break clause works both ways, which also gives you or them a way out if things aren’t going well.
 By getting a longer commitment, you’re also reducing the pressure a little.
 You can work on a few link building campaigns.
 If one doesn’t totally take off, then you have time to work on others that can make up for it.

 If you want to go into a bit more detail about this topic and see some examples, read this Moz post, where I talk about links as a method to hit business goals.

 If you really have to sell a one-off, short-term project, then the focus should be on you doing what you said you would do.
 Admit that in the short-term, you may not see a big increase in rankings or traffic, therefore you should be measured on your activity rather than the impact.
 As long as you can agree that the activity is the right kind of activity which will impact traffic at some point, then this can work well.